eduarmreyes/website/src/pages/blog/web-storage-2.md

 IndexedDB is both a transactional database system and a JavaScript-based object-oriented database, meaning it lets you store and retrieve objects that are indexed with a **key**.

-Have in mind this concepts:
+Have in mind these concepts:

-- You need to specify the database schema, open a connection to your DB and then retrieve and update data with **transactions**.
+- You need to specify the database schema, open a connection to your DB, and then retrieve and update data with **transactions**.
 - Combine IndexedDB for storing data offline with _Service Workers_.

 > **Note**: Like most web storage solutions, IndexedDB follows a _same origin policy_.
 So you cannot
-> access stored data accross diferent domains.
+> access stored data across different domains.

 #### Interfaces

-The API offers some interfaces to work with in order for us to interact with the DB properly and also it understands what we're trying to do with such objects.
+The API offers some interfaces to work with for us to interact with the DB properly and also it understands what we're trying to do with such objects.

-In order for us to connect to a DB we call the function `open()` on the `indexedDB` attribute of a `window` object, let me show you with a piece of code.
+For us to connect to a DB we call the function `open()` on the `indexedDB` attribute of a `window` object, let me show you with a piece of code.

 ```js